 (This chapter was written in 2015, when QUIC was still in its early days.
 I have decided to leave it like this to give the reader a glimpse of how we viewed the future back then.
 See the next chapter for the 2022 take.)

 Google's QUIC (Quick UDP Internet Connections) protocol is an interesting experiment, performed much in the same style and spirit as they did with SPDY.
 QUIC is a TCP + TLS + HTTP/2 replacement implemented using UDP.

-QUIC allows the creation of connections with much less latency, it solves packet loss to only block individual streams instead of all of them like it does for HTTP/2 and it makes connections possible to be done over different network interfaces easily - thus also covering areas MPTCP is meant to solve.
+QUIC allows the creation of connections with much less latency, it solves packet loss to only block individual streams instead of all of them like it does for HTTP/2 and it makes creating connections over different network interfaces easy - thus also covering areas MPTCP is meant to solve.

 QUIC is no longer an acronym.
 It is the name of a transport protocol that operates over UDP and is documented in four specifications: RFC 8999 to RFC 9002.
 Note that what is described in 12.1 above is the original Google QUIC protocol, and what is now made a standard is a different QUIC protocol even though the name has been kept.